OrianaVenture/VentureValheim/Scaling/README.md

 ## Changelog

+### 0.3.0

+* Hildir, Ashlands, and Magic Weapon default configuration additions.
+* New item types available.
+* Added Logarithmic scaling support.
+* Tweaked some default base values and classifications:
+  * Increased base damage for creatures.
+  * Greyling, Neck, TentaRoot, Blob, Deathsquito, SeekerBrood reduced one classification level.
+  * SeekerBrute, all Dverger increased one classification level.
+  * Ammo and Bolt increased by 2.
+  * Crossbow reduced by 5.
+* Improved rounding in calculations, items should be less likely to end up with 0 upgrade values.

 ### 0.2.0

-* Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work
+* Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work.

 ### 0.1.0

-* Pulled out from World Advancement & Progression version 0.0.28
+* Pulled out from World Advancement & Progression version 0.0.28.
-* Some config renaming, no major feature changes
+* Some config renaming, no major feature changes.

 ## Contributing

+This mod started out as a bit of a thought experiment and is not well polished.
+There will be a major rework of the mod when the game exits early access and is completed.
+Until then please experiment, take notes of what you don't like and what you wish could be done better.
+All feedback will be very valuable for this mod, especially for tweaking the default balancing and assignment of the item and creature strengths.

 All issues can be reported on the project Github.
 To report issues please be as specific as possible and provide the following: